Astellas Pharma: Mergers and acquisitions

+In March 2017, the company sold 16 of its drugs to LTL Pharma for ¥20.1 billion ($133 million).
 In April 2017, the company announced it would acquire Belgium-based drug discovery firm Ogeda for up to a total €800 million, strengthening its late-stage pipeline with Ogeda's drug candidate, fezolinetant.
 In November 2017, the company announced that it exercised an option to purchase Cambridge, Massachusetts-based Mitobridge, which is developing treatments for Duchenne muscular dystrophy and age-related diseases.

 In August 2018, Astellas announced it would acquire Quethera Limited for $109 million.
 In December 2018, the company announced it would acquire Potenza Therapeutics, Inc.

 In December 2019, Astellas Pharma announced it would buy Audentes Therapeutics Inc for approximately $3 billion in cash as well as acquiring Xyphos Biosciences, Inc later in the same month.
 Audentes will operate as a wholly owned subsidiary within Astellas, and will serve as the Center of Excellence for the newly created Genetic Regulation Primary Focus, providing leadership for AAV pipeline advancement through commercialization, manufacturing expansion, and next-generation research initiatives.
-The acquisition includes Astellas gaining Xyphos’ Advanced Cellular Control through Engineered Ligands (ACCEL) technology platform.
+The acquisition includes Astellas gaining Xyphos' Advanced Cellular Control through Engineered Ligands (ACCEL) technology platform.

+On February 5, 2020, the company announced management changes effective from April 1, 2020.

 Astellas Pharma's Smyraf (ingredient: peficitinib) obtained regulatory approval for the treatment of rheumatoid arthritis, the third oral Janus kinase (JAK) inhibitor to receive approval.

 In October 2020, Astellas announced it would acquire iota Biosciences, Inc. for $127.5 million, with shareholders eligible to receive up to a further $176.5 million upon the achievement of predetermined milestones.

+In May 2023, the business announced it would acquire Iveric Bio for $5.9 billion.
+In November, Astellas announced it would acquire Propella Therapeutics, Inc. and its lead androgen biosynthesis inhibitor abiraterone decanoate (PRL-02) used to treat prostate cancer.